-- The Commission consultation closed on 7 May 2021 and the Commission published a report on its review on 28 June 2023. - The Commission concluded that, as with the related Financial Collateral Directive (FCD), no major overhaul of the SFD was required.
+- The Commission consultation closed on 7 May 2021, and the Commission published a report on its review on 28 June 2023. - The Commission concluded that, as with the related Financial Collateral Directive (FCD), no major overhaul of the SFD was required.
 However, the Commission highlighted that: - The SFD does not apply to third country settlement systems, but national authorities can exercise discretion to extend SFD protections to domestic institutions' participation in third country settlement systems.
-While the review found a lack of harmonisation in Member States' exercise of the discretion, any future proposals to change the SFD to require further harmonisation need to be carefully weighed in terms of costs and benefits. - There was support for Payment Institutions (PIs) and Electronic Money institutions (EMIs) to be added to the list of eligible direct participants in settlement systems. - Consideration of applying SFD to DLT-based systems should await insights form the EU Digital Pilot Regime on the risks and benefits of DLT in trading and settlement. - It remains to be seen if the Commission work programme for 2025 to be published in February 2025 will include further planned work on review of the SFD.
+While the review found a lack of harmonisation in Member States' exercise of the discretion, any future proposals to change the SFD to require further harmonisation need to be carefully weighed in terms of costs and benefits. - There was support for Payment Institutions (PIs) and Electronic Money institutions (EMIs) to be added to the list of eligible direct participants in settlement systems. - Consideration of applying SFD to DLT-based systems should await insights form the EU Digital Pilot Regime on the risks and benefits of DLT in trading and settlement. - The Commission work programme for 2025 published in February 2025 did not include planned work on review of the SFD.